dymodi/dymodi.github.io/Research/Writing/Steps-Towards-a-Paper.md

 ### 1. Come up with the Idea

+* Shoot first, then make the target.
+  * Sometimes we have a good problems and try to find a good solution to it, sometimes we have a good solution and we need to find a *good problem* for it.
+Or you can call it,
 * Before talk to others, remember the following checklist:
   * Is this work a simple piling of two or more ideas?
-  * Has this topic been discussed by others?
+  * Is this topic already studied by others?
 Can you articulate your innovation?

 ### 2. Discuss with Professor